 The Via Francigena is a pilgrim route to Rome from England.
 Over 2,083 km long and dating back to the Middle Ages, this ancient route connects Canterbury in the UK with Rome in Italy.
 At its highest point, it crosses the Saint Bernard’s Pass in Switzerland.

-The Via Francigena used to be as popular as the Camino de Sanitago, in Spain, but unlike other things in Italy, the route became unfashionable.
-The route survived, just.
+The Via Francigena used to be as popular as the Camino de Sanitago in Spain, but, unlike other things in Italy, the route became unfashionable.
+The route, however, survived.
 In 2009, the Italian Government decided to revive the Italian stretch of the Via Francigena to aid tourism and became a popular destination for those who are interested in walking in Italy.

 Dating back to 990 AD, there is a documented itinerary from Archbishop Sigeric of his return journey from Rome back to Canterbury.